Juandavi1/Juandavi1/README.md

 __Juan David here.__ 🔭 I'm currently a Electronic Engineer and Software Architect.

-I'm Electronic Engineer since 2019 and I'm a physics enthusiast especially in Solid state devices and Astronomy.

 I work with languages like Assembler, VHDL, Java, JS, C# since 2015.

 Cloud technologies are my bag these days; Kubernetes, Istio, Helm, Spark and Kafka.
 My latest obsession is the Go programming language and distributed systems.